Fellows of ASID

 As a researcher at Macquarie University and then the Centre for Disability Studies, Sydney, Michele played a key role in designing and managing a number of research and development projects examining models of care for people with complex needs, including an innovative housing pilot for people with ID and behavior support in Queensland.
 Michele continues to provide significant training and consultancy support to disability support workers in this and other areas.
 Her work is always of the highest calibre and is well regarded.
 Other roles have involved clinical practice, research, teaching, lecturing, consulting, curriculum development, working with NGOs and project management.

 Michele’s more recent work in the area of end of life care and death and dying is well known and highly regarded locally, nationally and internationally.
 As a member of ASID NSW/ACT Committee, Michele first presented at an ASID NSW Hot Topics day and identified a significant need among disability support organisations regarding the support of people with ID facing end of life care.
-Michele subsequently undertook her doctoral research in end of life care and her dissertation was Stress and the mental health of the family with a child with an intellectual disability and challenging behaviour.
+Michele subsequently undertook her doctoral research in end of life care and her dissertation was End-of-life care of people with intellectual disabilities in community living services.
 She has always addressed this area with the utmost sensitivity, respect and dignity for all involved and her work is both ethically sound and brings positive direction and support to all stakeholders

 Michele was project coordinator for the “Dying to Talk” project that resulted in a noteworthy toolkit that is accessible for all.
 She was an invited co-editor for a special edition in November 2017 of the Journal for Applied Research in Intellectual Disabilities (JARID) on end of life care.
 Dissemination of findings and their implications has occurred through Michele’s presentations at key ASID and IASSID conferences and through publications and networking with key international researchers in the field where her work and contribution is highly regarded.
 Her numerous peer reviewed publications are frequently cited.